apify/apify-sdk-js/packages/actor-scraper/cheerio-scraper/README.md

   [Puppeteer](https://github.com/GoogleChrome/puppeteer) library and the ability to use server-side libraries.
 - [Actors documentation](https://apify.com/docs/actor) -
   Documentation for the Apify Actors cloud computing platform.
-- [Apify SDK](https://sdk.apify.com) - Learn how to build a new web scraping actor from scratch using the world's most popular web crawling and scraping library for Node.js.
+- [Crawlee](https://crawlee.dev) - Learn how to build a new web scraping actor from scratch using the world's most popular web crawling and scraping library for Node.js.

 ## Upgrading

 v2 introduced several minor breaking changes, you can read about those in the [migration guide](https://github.com/apify/actor-scraper/blob/master/MIGRATIONS.md).

+v3 (Crawlee) introduces even more breaking changes.
+This [v3 migration guide](https://crawlee.dev/docs/upgrading/upgrading-to-v3) should take you through these.